-Even though I had never practiced meditation before, I was happy to sit by Molly’s side in front of her peers, members of the school counseling department, and the Chair of the Liberal Arts Department while she made a pitch at the aforementioned meeting.
+In January of 2010, I sat in on a life-changing meeting about introducing meditation through an academic course at my college in Detroit.
+Even though I had never practiced meditation before, I was happy to sit with one of my favorite professors, Molly Beauregard in front of her peers, members of the school counseling department, and the Chair of the Liberal Arts Department while she made her pitch at the meeting.

 It was a pretty radical pitch for the time.
 Molly wanted to invite trained meditation teachers into her class to personally teach each student.
 I didn’t quite realize the degree to which this notion might be rejected when Molly asked me to join her at the meeting.
 I certainly never expected angry fist-pounding as an initial response to Molly’s request.
-Although she had a small number of people at the college on board with the idea, the notion of meditation in the classroom was dismissed by high-level college officials mostly for the notion that it was a spiritual practice.
+Although she had recruited a number of individuals at the college to get on board with the idea, meditation in the classroom was dismissed by high-level college officials mostly for their conclusion that it was a spiritual practice.
 It was clear to me right then that meditation must be a tremendously powerful thing.

 To my surprise, Molly’s class titled “Consciousness, Creativity and Identity” was approved to run for the first time during my last semester of school in 2011.
-I enrolled in the class, amazed at the array of students interested in learning how to cultivate a sense of their own inner identity.
-We folded ourselves into deep, three hour discussions.
+I enrolled in the class and was amazed at the array of students interested in learning how to cultivate a sense of their own inner identity.
+We folded ourselves into deep three hour discussions.
 We meditated together every week.
-And, well…I’d tell you more but you’ll just have to watch the follow up to my senior film, Tuning the Student Mind.
+It was clear that this was no ordinary social science class.
+I knew we had embarked on something new.
+Something groundbreaking and refreshing.

 – Chelsea Richer